-- 1. Knowledge of the basics of Financial Management Concepts and understanding Time value of money. - 2.
-Understanding of concepts of capital budgeting decisions and evaluation of projects. - 3.
-Understanding the concept of cost of capital and making decisions regarding raising of capital. - 4.
-Understanding the concept of Capital structure evaluation and related decisions. - 5.
-Understanding the procedure of Working capital management and its estimation and financing. - 6.
-Detailed understanding of mergers, acquisitions and various other types financial restructurings.
+- 1. Knowledge of the basics of Financial Management Concepts and time value of money - 2.
+To learn the concept of cost of capital and making decisions regarding raising of capital - 3.
+To Understand the concept of Capital structure evaluation and related decisions. - 4.
+To build knowledge about financing and estimation of Working capital management. - 5.
+To understand the concepts of capital budeting decisions and evaluation of projects. - 6.
+Understanding of mergers, acquisitions and various other types financial restructurings.

-Introduction to Financial Management - Concept of Business Finance, Functions of Finance, scope of Finance, Role of a Finance Manager, Goals & objectives of Financial Management, Functional areas, Time Value of Money.
+Introduction to Financial Management - Concept of Business Finance, Functions of Finance, scope of Finance, Role of a Finance Manager, Goals & objectives of Financial Management, Functional areas and time value of money